Opening hours

 Accessability

-This year installation 1-6 and Children´s Lights will be sounded.
 The sound level per installation must not exceed 50 dB at the nearest house facade.

 Are dogs allowed?